The Deliberative Audience: Where True Power Resides

 0:00

 If you’ve read any of the articles I’ve written for this publication or have seen my website, you know I have two passions: the theater and the founding principles of our nation.
-I often look for ways these two enthusiasms intersect; this is how I conceived the idea of The Natural Theatre, the theater movement that celebrates American philosophical values of individualism, moral virtue, reason, and human nature.
+I often look for ways these two enthusiasms intersect; this is how I had the idea for The Natural Theatre, the theater movement that celebrates American philosophical values of individualism, moral virtue, reason, and human nature.
 I believe our culture would do well to re-embrace our American ideals, especially as depicted through the arts.

-As a result, young theater artists create, without much knowledge of our past or philosophical underpinning, for an audience who lacks this knowledge as well.
+As a result, young theater artists create, without much knowledge of our past or our philosophical underpinnings, for an audience who lacks this knowledge as well.
 The results are superficial plays lacking any appreciation for what came before.
 In fact, these plays often condemn those events and the people who lived through them.
 We are presented with art mired in misery and a one-sided view of our nation.

 An understanding of our founding is key to returning theater to a more balanced, fair depiction of our culture.
 One way to do this is to examine how our Founders intended the nation to work and to apply those principles to what is happening today—in both government and the arts.